 At the heart of therapy is a collaborative relationship.
 A relationship built on trust, honesty and compassion.

 Therapy includes counselling, psychotherapy and coaching.
 My approach is integrative and relational.
-I draw on my training and experience in the creative arts, cognitive behaviour therapy (CBT) and coaching to support our work together.
-We will agree and work in a way that suits your needs and goals.
+I draw on my training and experience in the creative arts, humanistic therapy, cognitive behaviour therapy (CBT), and coaching to support our work together.
+We will agree and work in a way that support your goals or direction.

-We will work in the present but may explore past life events and relationships to help you understand your emotions, thoughts and behaviours, and consider what the future means for you.
+We will work in the present, explore past life events and relationships to help you understand your emotions, thoughts and behaviours, and consider what the future means for you.

 As a registered member of the British Association for Counselling and Psychotherapy (BACP) I am committed to providing a safe, confidential, non-judgemental space.